douglasgreen/pagemaker/developer_notes.md

 * Pass a parameter `route=name_action` like `route=customer_view`.
 * A class in that namespace will call the method CustomerController::getView() or CustomerController::postView().

+## REST APIs
+REST APIs are widely abused as a design feature.
+They are a unit of network architecture, not a unit of code architecture.

+In the old days, we used to make PHP monoliths that were unstructured.
+Then we replaced them with REST APIs.
+What we should have replaced them with his namespaces and autoloading, which are the proper code structural tools that PHP started to supply with its newer versions.

+The benefits of REST APIs are:
+* They can be called by different programming languages.
+* They can be used for interactive page features without reloading the page.
+* They can split your services between more than one server if your server is maxed out.

+The drawbacks of REST APIs are:
+* They are much slower than direct database access.
+* They require extra code layers to produce the API and consume it.
+* They introduce network delays and reliability problems.
+* Your databases are needlessly fragmented between different servers and APIs.

+The drawbacks are substantial, so you should consider not using a REST API if:
+* You are just using one server-side programming language, like PHP.
+* You are just trying to give your application a modular structure, which you can do with namespaces and autoloading.
+* You just need versioning, which you can accomplish with Composer versioning or content versioning.
+* You are just doing a database lookup of some associated value, which can be accomplished directly with SQL joins.
+* It is your database that is maxed out, which you can fix by using multiple database hosts, not multiple service hosts.

 ## Assets
 * JavaScript and CSS assets are laid out by page element.
 * Element layouts go into the layout directory.